nadegegriesser/nadegegriesser.github.io/_posts/2015-12-12-Integration-Tests-JMeter.md

 #### GET /persons/{id}

+The extracted id is used there to directly access the single resource.

 ![GET /persons/{id}]({{ site.baseurl }}/images/jmeter/12.PNG "GET /persons/{id}")

 #### Status code = 200

 #### Body = {...}

+Id, first name and last name are checked.

 ### Delete